 Unfortunately, these same brands forget to mention how damaging acidic apple cider vinegar is.
 Whilst certain vinegars contain hydrogen peroxide, which has a bleaching effect when applied to teeth, it can also damage the protective layer of the teeth.

 Studies completed in 2014 have shown apple vinegar, white vinegar and hydrogen peroxide all contain bleaching effects when applied to tooth colour and hard dental tissues.
 However, vinegar can cause serious damage to the surface of teeth.
 White vinegar has been shown to have the most damaging effects.

 Your tooth enamel is the outer protective layer of your teeth, preventing the inner layers of your teeth from extreme temperatures and the damaging effects of plaque and acids.
 Unfortunately, your enamel is not a living cell and once it is destroyed, your body is unable to replace it.

 How can you use apple cider vinegar without harming your teeth?

-While apple cider vinegar is popular due to its teeth whitening abilities, it is also known to seriously damage tooth enamel.
+While apple cider vinegar is popular due to its various health benefits, it is also known to seriously damage tooth enamel.
 Several studies are also showing that apple cider vinegar can negatively impact the efficiency of certain medications.

 Therefore, if you are considering using apple cider vinegar for teeth whitening, please speak with your local Ethos Orthodontics team member to discuss safe whitening methods.
 If you are looking into teeth whitening methods, Ethos offers a safe, professional and take-home teeth whitening kit, to give your smile a little extra sparkle.
 If you are contemplating using vinegar for other health reasons, consult your doctor first.